iamrws/aws-ai-qna-bot/README.md

 > Build a chat bot to answer questions.

 ## Project
-An extention of QNA bot was used for my Learning Systems Chatbot for Georgia Tech.
+An extention of Amazon's QNA bot was used for my Learning Systems Chatbot for Georgia Tech.
 Paper as part of this Repo.
 Video is on my YouTube Channel.  (https://youtu.be/GDhs8283wEE)

 ## Prerequisites